4: Chrysalis

 Roach in one hand, her other felt her visor and… yup, scratches.
 Big, deep ones.
 Uzi groaned.
 (Between that and her yells, she expected her dad to barge in — but no, he’s at work).

 Oh, that’s pretty bad.
-The bug scratched her so hard it was metaphysically contagious, haha.
+That bug scratched me so hard it’s metaphysically contagious, haha.

 But no, there was another explanation.
 Uzi groaned, louder this time.
 “Ugh, I swear to robo-god if I have edgy psychic ‘compilation scars’ like Doll, I’m gonna riot.
 My thing was supposed to be badass tech!”